BauplanLabs/eudoxia/README.md

 ![Tests](https://github.com/BauplanLabs/eudoxia/workflows/Run%20Tests/badge.svg)

 Eudoxia is a simulator for evaluating scheduling policies for data pipelines, executed in distributed environments.
-The pipelines are represented as directed-acyclic graphs (DAGs), and node execution occurs in simulated containers.
+The pipelines are represented as Directed Acyclic Graphs (DAGs), and node execution occurs in simulated containers.
 Nodes (called "operators") in a pipeline may each be deployed to their own containers, or it is possible to batch multiple nodes together in the same container.
 Either way, a node cannot execute until its parents have completed successfully.

 A pipeline is considered completed when all of its operators have completed successfully.
 A pipeline is never considered failed, as a scheduler may retry a failed operator.
 Indeed, nodes commonly fail due to insufficient memory limits, so a scheduler may retry in a container with more memory (possibly waiting until available machines have enough memory to deploy the bigger container).
 If some of the nodes in a container succeeded before a memory limit was hit, only the unfinished nodes must be retried.

 Pipelines have one of three priority levels: batch (lowest), interactive, or query (highest).
-A scheduler may choose to suspend running containers, to free capacity for higher priority work.
+A scheduler may choose to suspend running containers to free capacity for higher priority work.
 Suspended work may be redeployed again later.

 ## Getting Started